leocarten/leocarten/README.md

 ## 🚀 What am I currently working on?

 I am currently building out a mobile application called CampusCrush!
 CampusCrush is written in React Native, uses a Node.js API that I configured which is currently being hosted on an AWS EC2 instance.
 The application uses a MySQL database.
-My application also has a built in **neural network** that is programmed using the [brain.js](https://brain.js.org/#/) library.
+My application also has a built-in **neural network** that is programmed using the [brain.js](https://brain.js.org/#/) library.

 I am very excited about this project, and I have loved developing it so far!